qbeAccountPro/beraud-quentin-projet-6/README.md

 	Password : john.doe

 ### Application properties :
-They are two application properties.
-One dedicace to prod and one another to testing.
+They are two application properties, one dedicace to prod and one another to testing :

 [Application.properties](https://github.com/qbeAccountPro/beraud-quentin-projet-6/blob/main/payMyBuddy/src/main/resources/application.properties)